Experience

 Throughout my PhD, I focused on designing clinical deep learning algorithms that are less dependent on data, labels, and medical supervision.
 This involved leveraging generative modelling, self-supervised learning, and continual learning.

-In the summer of 2020, I was fortunate to work alongside Antong Chen at Merck & Co. where I designed a meta-learning framework that leverages cardiac MRI data across medical centres in order to delineate the structures of the heart (segmentation) in a data-efficient manner.
-Our work can be found here.
+I was fortunate to work alongside Antong Chen where I designed a meta-learning framework to delineate the structures of the heart in a data-efficient manner.
+Our work was published in MICCAI 2021.

 In the summer of 2019, I had the pleasure of working with Kenneth Fetterly and Zachi Attia within the Department of Cardiovascular Medicine at the Mayo Clinic where I implemented self-supervised algorithms for coronary angiograms (read: X-ray videos of the arteries surrounding the heart).